Mikeru310/Soluna-Chronicles-of-sun-and-moon-s-rebirth/README.md

 ## About the Project

 **SolLuna: Chronicles of the Sun and Moon's Rebirth** is a single-player, 2D turn-based role-playing game set in a fantasy medieval world.
-It follows **Haru** and **Maya**, two protagonists bound to the powers of the Sun and Moon, as they journey through four regions — **Forest, Plains, Swamp, and Mountains** — to uncover the truth behind a spreading curse and restore balance to their world.
+It follows **Haru** and **Maya**, two protagonists bound to the powers of the light and dark, as they journey through four regions — **Forest, Plains, Swamp, and Mountains** — to uncover the truth behind a spreading curse and restore balance to their world.

 The project was developed as a capstone requirement to demonstrate effective game system integration using limited resources, blending traditional RPG mechanics with emotional, narrative-driven storytelling and a nostalgic pixel-art style.